 Salted Caramel Fudge

-A really nice variation of the Caramel Fudge is Salted Caramel Fudge.
+A really nice variation of the Caramel Fudge is Slow Cooker Fudge Salted Caramel.
 I don’t know about you but I always find Salted Caramel is never quite salty enough, and mostly just caramel.
 Well, this Salted Caramel has a wonderfully natural salty tang to it – and you can easily vary the amount of salt too.
 A must for any real Salted Caramel fan!

 Mint Aero Fudge